kayua/SynDataGen/README.md

 It supports GPU acceleration, CSV/XLS ingestion, custom CLI scripts, and integration with academic pipelines.
 ---
 ## 📖 Video <a name="Video"></a>
-The following link showcases a video of a demonstration of the tool
+The following link showcases a video of a demonstration of the tool: https://drive.google.com/file/d/1sbPZ1x5Np6zolhFvCBWoMzqNqrthlUe3/view?usp=sharing

+if that doesn't work we have a backup on

 ---